textpattern/textpattern.github.io/tags/email.md

 ### Example 4: With Symbolset's 'email' glyph

-If you happen to use the 'email' glyph in the social media set of "Symbolset":http://symbolset.com, you can still use this tag.
+If you happen to use the 'email' glyph in the social media set of [Symbolset](http://symbolset.com), you can still use this tag.
 Let's say you're creating a social button bar using Symbolset glyphs in a list.
 The normal way to do this would be to set up your selectors on the individual anchor elements, like the first three list items show below.
-For the email glyph you need to put the selectors in the @<li>@ since you can't put them in the @<a>@, as the last list item shows:
+For the email glyph you need to put the selectors in the `<li>` since you can't put them in the `<a>`, as the last list item shows:

 ```html
 <ul class="socbar">